Set up message signatures

 Attach the signature to the request message using these headers:

-• The content-digest header verifies the body of the request using SHA-512.
+header verifies the body of the request using SHA-512. - The

-• The signature header attaches the signature value generated from the signature base to the request message using a signature label name.
+header attaches the signature value generated from the signature base to the request message using a signature label name. - The

 "content-digest": sha-512=:X48E9qOokqqrvdts8nOJRJN3OWDUoyWxBf7kbu9DBPE=: